Year A: Solemnity of The Most Holy Trinity, Sunday after Pentecost

 Mary McGlone

 Rudolf Schnackenburg, the German theologian whom Pope Benedict XVI recognized as one of the most important exegetes of the latter 20th century, called John 3:16 a short summary of the entire Gospel.
-In Eucharistic Prayer 4, this one verse is embellished as it reiterates our belief that God has never abandoned us; that from age to age God reaches out to humanity; that God’s grace constantly leads us to seek salvation.
+In Eucharistic Prayer 4, this one verse is embellished as it reiterates our belief that God has never abandoned us; that from age-to-age God reaches out to humanity; that God’s grace constantly leads us to seek salvation.
 We recall how time and again God has offered us covenants and sent prophets to remind us of both God’s love and our own potential.
 Finally, as that eucharistic prayer reminds us, in the fullness of time God sent us the beloved Son.

-As we meditate on this reading for the Solemnity of the Most Holy Trinity we find ourselves looking over the whole of salvation history.
+As we meditate on this reading for the Solemnity of the Most Holy Trinity, we find ourselves looking over the whole of salvation history.
 The passage begins with God’s love for the world, reminding us of the myths which speak of the wonder of creation: how the great God Almighty tenderly fashioned the universe and created humanity capable of reflecting the divine image.
 From the beginning God loved this world with all its potential.

 When we hear “the world” in John’s Gospel we remember as well that this world has been hostile to God’s love.
 No Gospel proclamation can ignore the reality of sin and division that has marked human history since the days of Cain and Abel.
 This, too, is the world that God has loved, the world that rejects God and contravenes every impulse to peace and unity.

 It is to this world with all its good and evil, with all its goodness and potential and with all its destructive tendencies that God sent the Son.
-And while preachers have long been famous for highlighting the sin lurking in every hidden corner and calling for the fear of God in the face of the handing over of God’s son, this Gospel proclaims “God did not send the Son to condemn the world, but that the world might be saved.”
+And while preachers have long been famous for highlighting the sin lurking in every hidden corner and calling for the fear of God in the face of the handing over of God’s son, this Gospel proclaims, “God did not send the Son to condemn the world, but that the world might be saved.”

 The last part of today’s reading takes us back to Deuteronomy 30 when Moses invited the people to choose the life God was offering them.
 John says that those who believe will be saved and those who do not have been condemned.
 As many other things in the Gospel of John, this can be mistakenly understood in a narrow, almost magical way or, alternatively, as an invitation to ongoing reflection on what we believe about God, God’s love and human life.